 Revenue rose 1 percent to $46.7 million for the quarter.

 Restaurant operating margin rose to 16.6 percent, from 15.7 percent a year earlier.

-Rubio’s shares rose 12 percent to touch a two-year high of $8.60 Monday on Nasdaq.
-They were trading up 84 cents at $8.50 in the afternoon session.
+Rubio’s shares rose 12 percent to touch a two-year high of $8.60 in morning trade Monday on Nasdaq.
 (Reporting by Renju Jose in Bangalore; Editing by Anne Pallivathuckal and Don Sebastian)